-April is an ideal time of year to visit Spain because the weather is warm and sunny but not too hot to enjoy the many outdoor activities that cities across the country have to offer.
+April is an ideal time of year to visit Spain.
+The weather is warm and sunny, but not too hot to enjoy the many outdoor activities that cities across the country have to offer.

 Among the annual events and tradition in Spain, Easter week, or Semana Santa, is one of the largest celebrations of the year across the country.
 The celebrations are at their best in Andalusian cities such as Seville, Malaga, and Cordoba, which also hosts a fun wine festival every April.
-Barcelona, on the other hand, always celebrates its Sant Jordi Festival, which is similar to Valentine's Day, on April 23 while Madrid's bullfighting starts after Holy Week each year.
+Barcelona, on the other hand, always celebrates its Sant Jordi Festival, which is similar to Valentine's Day, on April 23 while Madrid's lively arts and culture scene truly starts to come to life.

 Seville's version of Easter during Semana Santa is perhaps the most lavish in the country, with magnificent floats parading through the city in daily processionals and awe-inspiring performances.
 Events culminate with Easter Sunday processionals to the city's central cathedral and an Easter Mass.

-Aside from these events, you'll also want to visit Barrio Santa Cruz, one of Seville's most beautiful and historic neighborhoods.
+While playing tourist in Seville itself, be sure to visit Barrio Santa Cruz, one of the Andalusian capital's most beautiful and historic neighborhoods.
 Next, make your way to the cathedral and climb the Giralda tower, once a minaret of a mosque that now forms part of the largest Gothic cathedral in the world.
-You can also check out the Alcazar, which has been made (even more) famous by its appearance in the HBO series "Game of Thrones."
+Finally, don't forget to check out the Alcazar, which has been made (even more) famous by its appearance in the HBO series "Game of Thrones."

-The southern coastal region (and city) of Málaga is also known for its Semana Santa celebrations, but you can also expect some smaller music, food, and literary events in April as well.
-Primarily, though, April is a better time for exploring the local attractions of this region.
+The southern coastal region (and city) of Malaga is also known for its Semana Santa celebrations, but you can also expect some smaller music, food, and literary events in April as well.
+April is the perfect time for exploring the local attractions of this region.

 If you're up for climbing its 200 steps, Malaga's cathedral provides panoramic views of the city and the coast.
-Additionally, La Termica, a Modernista building that has served as an orphanage and military hospital, is a fantastic concert and exhibition center that hosts weekly antiques' markets every first Sunday of the month.
+Additionally, La Térmica, a modernist building that has served as an orphanage and military hospital, is a fantastic concert and exhibition center that hosts fascinating cultural events nearly every day.

-Visitors to Malaga will definitely want to put the Museo Picasso Malaga, a museum dedicated to the works of Pablo Picasso, on the itinerary.
+Visitors to the Costa del Sol capital will definitely want to put the Museo Picasso Malaga, a museum dedicated to the works of hometown hero Pablo Picasso, on the itinerary.
 There are more than 200 of the prolific painter's works in its permanent collection, including paintings of his children and family.

 If you're looking to get away from the city, Paseo de Malaga, a tree-lined park with exotic plants in its gardens provides a quiet respite.
 Malaga also serves as a great jumping off point for visitors who want to visit other nearby locales.

 There is a great variety of things to do in Madrid, Spain's capital, during the month of April.
-Music lovers especially will want to save the date (April 24-May 11, 2019) for the Festimad Music Festival holds nightly concerts for two weeks, featuring hip-hop, rock, and pop acts, while the Ellas Crean celebrates women in the arts during a five-week series of events starting on March 1 each year.
+Music lovers especially will want to save the date (April 24-May 11, 2019) for the Festimad Music Festival, which holds nightly concerts for more than two weeks, featuring hip-hop, rock, and pop acts.

-For a truly authentic Madrid experience, you should visit the Reina Sofia museum to view Picasso's massive painting Guernica or check out the Malasaña area of town for a taste of Madrid's nightlife; for some of the best tapas in Spain, visit the 100-year-old restaurant, Casa Labra.
+For a truly authentic Madrid experience, visit the Reina Sofia Museum to view Picasso's massive painting "Guernica."
+After a long day of sightseeing, head to the happening Malasaña neighborhood for a taste of Madrid's iconic nightlife, starting with some of the best tapas in Spain at the centuries-old tavern Casa Labra.

-If you're looking for an unusual religious experience, visit the Convento de las Descalzas, a former royal residence that's now a convent and a museum.
+If you're looking for a more of-the-beaten-path experience, visit the Convento de las Descalzas, a former royal residence that's now a convent and a museum.
 One of the exhibits includes pieces of wood believed to be from Jesus' crucifix.

-April 23 is the date of the Sant Jordi Festival, a hybrid event similar to Valentine's Day.
-Otherwise known as St George, the man whom this festival celebrates is the patron saint of England and the patron saint of Catalonia (as well as a dozen other countries and regions in the world).
+April 23 marks the Sant Jordi Festival, a hybrid event similar to Valentine's Day.
+The man of the hour, Sant Jordi (St. George in English), is the patron saint of Catalonia (as well as of England and a dozen other countries and regions in the world).

-Barcelona also features some of the most stunning architecture in the country and a number of historic attractions you won't want to miss.
+Barcelona also features some of the most stunning architecture in the country, and a number of historic attractions you won't want to miss.
 No trip to Barcelona would not be complete without a visit to some of Gaudi's signature buildings, including his unfinished masterpiece, the Sagrada Familia.Continue to 5 of 5 below.